Make the most of the sunshine by taking a stroll along the waterfront, stopping off at some ace bars along the way.

 Calls Landing, 36-38 The Calls, Leeds, West Yorkshire, LS2 7EW.

-To get to the final bar, it’s a quick walk just a few doors down The Calls to Aire Bar.
+Aire Bar is just a few doors down.
 Step down into the historic arches of the former warehouse where you’ll find a jam-packed bar full of local real ales and all the spirits you could want.
 If you can drag yourself away from the live sports and pool tables inside, take a pew on their overhanging balcony which gives you a great view of the River Aire, hence the name.

 Aire Bar, 32 The Calls, Leeds, West Yorkshire, LS2 7EW.